Skip to content

 Your insurance company is going to push you toward the cheapest body shop on their list.
 I'm not on that list.
 There's a reason for that — and it's the same reason you ended up here.

-I've spent the last decade restoring exotics for private collectors across Florida.
-Cars came to me after the bigger shops gave up — Aventadors with misaligned clamshells, McLarens with carbon-tub damage the dealer wouldn't touch, R8 V10s that needed paint matched in a booth that didn't exist within a three-hour drive.
+I've spent the last 4 years restoring exotics for private collectors in the Sarasota area.
+Cars come to me after the bigger shops give up — Aventadors with misaligned clamshells, McLarens with carbon-tub damage the dealer wouldn't touch, R8 V10s that needed paint matched in a booth that didn't exist within a three-hour drive.
 I learned what factory-correct actually means by being told “close enough” and refusing it.

-SP Automotive exists because every Lamborghini, every McLaren, every R8, every BMW M deserves to come back exactly the way it left the factory.
+SP Automotive exists because every Lamborghini, every McLaren, every R8 deserves to come back exactly the way it left the factory.
 Most shops can't deliver that.
 Some don't even try.

 Lamborghini Huracán in the SP Automotive service bay